 Our current blog theme on DWELL is custom-made, but I started out with a pre-made theme from 17th Avenue.
-In fact, I still use their Magnolia theme on my personal photography website (click here to see it in action).
+I used their Magnolia theme on my Seattle wedding photography website a while back and loved it.

 If you purchased WP Engine’s Managed Hosting, I recommend you utilize your Premium Theme access in their library!